 In chemotherapy, cancer is treated with cytostatics at specific intervals.
 This is also referred to as treatment cycles or treatment schedules.
 Various factors influence the number of cycles and the intervals between the individual treatments, including

 how long the effect of the administered drug lasts,

 how much time the body needs to recover, and

 Treatment schedules are tested in studies, which allows them to be optimized over time.
 How exactly a treatment is done not only depends on research results, though, but also on the individual's personal wishes and general health.
 If chemotherapy is causing severe adverse effects, for example, it can make sense to deviate from the commonly used treatment schedule.

 Nowadays, many types of cancer can be treated successfully with chemotherapy.
 But people often still worry a lot about the side effects.
 Cytostatics usually attack not only the cancer cells, but also healthy cells that divide quickly.
 These include blood-producing cells, hair cells, and the mucous membrane cells in the mouth and throat area and in the digestive system.
 This can have short-term effects like hair loss, anemia, nausea, vomiting, diarrhea and infections in the mouth.
 But these side effects can often be prevented or the symptoms can be relieved: Blood transfusions help ease the effects of anemia, which mainly include tiredness and exhaustion.
 Anti-emetic (anti-nausea) drugs can often relieve nausea and vomiting.
-Infections can be prevented and treated with or antifungal drugs.
+Infections can be prevented and treated with antibiotics or antifungal drugs.

 The side effects of chemotherapy can sometimes occur after treatment has ended, particularly in young people.
 Because chemotherapy might damage sperm or eggs, people are advised to use reliable contraceptives during treatment.